PARENT HANDBOOK OUT OF SCHOOL TIME & DAY CAMP PROGRAMS

 MENTAL HEALTH

-YMCA staff will refer any mental health concerns to the school or district health consultant or contracted YMCA nurse.
+YMCA staff will refer any mental health concerns to the school or district health consultant.

 ACCIDENTS AND EMERGENCIES